Bettinapy/Stack-Overflow-clone/README.md

 ## Background

 LIFO Overflow is a question and answer platform for developers inspired by Stack Overflow.
+LIFO stands for 'Last In First Out' :)

 Visit: [LIFO Overflow](https://lifo-overflow.herokuapp.com/#/)